MariliaElia/supplier-selection-ml-model/README.md

 ![image](https://github.com/MariliaElia/supplier-selection-ml-model/assets/24305018/b3d237e6-4ad6-4dae-ade9-1920df493613)

 It is observed that the maximum selection error of most suppliers is less than 0.10.
 Supplier 56 has the smallest error distribution with an RMSE of 0.0256, meaning that the costs of this supplier for each task are very close to the costs of the actual best suppliers and they would be a great choice if selected to perform all tasks.
+This supplier can be used as a benchmark for the ML models.

 ### Figure 3